...

 A: Advanced calculators can handle irregular shapes.
 For manual calculations, break the lot into regular shapes, calculate each separately, and sum the results.

-A: While setbacks don’t directly affect the coverage percentage, they limit where you can place structures and may reduce the practical buildable area.
+A: While setbacks don’t directly affect the coverage percentage, they limit where you can place structures and may reduce the practical buildable area occupied by the building.

 A: Yes, through variance requests to local zoning boards.
 Strong justification and hardship evidence are typically required.